Sleep Medicine

 Dr. SandIn addition to sleep medicine, Dr. Sand is also a board certified in family medicine.
 He earned a Bachelor of Science from Michigan State University, a master’s degree in School Psychology from the University of Detroit and a Doctor of Osteopathy from Michigan State University.
 He began practicing sleep medicine at the Oscar G. Johnson Department of Veterans Affairs Medical Facility in Iron Mountain, where he served veterans for 12 years.
 He went on to provide sleep medicine services at Dickinson Community Healthcare System prior to joining Schoolcraft Memorial Hospital.

-Call us at 906-256-6503 EXT 1 to get in touch with our scheduling department.
+Call us at 906-256-6503 to get in touch with our scheduling department.
 Schedule your sleep study with our sleep medicine physician, Dr. Sand.

 Services